Favourited 353 times

-For many years I worked as a historic preservation carpenter in Glacier National Park, restoring and maintaining patrol cabins, fire lookouts, and chalets.
-A few years ago I settled on a one acre plot outside the park, and in 2017 I started up a small, laid back lodging operation and also started building a small house for myself.
+For many years I've worked as a historic preservation carpenter in Glacier National Park, restoring and maintaining cabins, fire lookouts, and chalets.
+A few years ago I settled on a one acre plot outside the park, and in 2017 I started up a small, laid back lodging operation and began building a small house for myself.
 I also started hosting on workaway that year, seeking help on those projects and others.
-So far I've hosted over a dozen workawayers from all over the world.
+So far I've hosted over two dozen workawayers from all over the world.
 It's been an amazing experience and I look forward to making some wonderful new connections this year.

 Glacier National Park is the big draw to this area, and if you enjoy hiking, backpacking, and generally being outside, there are few better places to do it.
 I can testify that if you spend 2 or 3 months here, you won't feel like you spent too long in one place and lost an opportunity somehow to see or do more elsewhere.
 I've been here over a decade and it hasn't gotten old.
 The mountains, rivers, lakes, and forests offer endless opportunities to explore, reflect, and relax.
 I know the area well and can point you in the right direction for whatever you're looking for as well.

 While the work days will be spent on my quiet property tucked up against a forest, you also will not feel isolated.
 The area has a youthful energy in the summer as people come from all over the world to work and vacation.
 Though it's not really a hostel scene it can almost feel like it sometimes if you go into the local bars and restaurants; you'll hear languages and accents and meet people from all over.
 The social environment has been a draw for me over the years nearly as much as the natural environment.